This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 was one of the main reasons

-Cassandra and Etsy had to move off MongoDB.
+Cassandra and Etsy stopped using MongoDB.

-data store companies have shut down—e.g., RethinkDB,
+data store companies have shut down (e.g., RethinkDB,

 FoundationDB, GenieDB, ScaleDB, and many

-others—which is a huge problem if your company relies on these technologies for storing your most valuable asset!
+others) which is a huge problem if your company relies on these technologies for storing your most valuable asset!

 called the Lindy effect).